tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

          ?specification bdqffdq:hasArgument ?argument . ?argument bdqffdq:hasArgumentValue ?argumentValue . ?argument bdqffdq:hasParameter ?parameter .
          BIND (CONCAT(STR(?parameter), "=" , ?argumentValue ) as ?params )
       } .
-      ?implementation bdqffdq:usesSpecification ?specification . ?implementation bdqffdq:producesAssertion ?assertion .
+      ?implementation bdqffdq:usesSpecification ?specification . ?implementation bdqffdq:producesResponse ?assertion .
       ?implementation bdqffdq:implementedBy ?mechanism .
       FILTER (STR(?assertion) = "{id of assertion to look up}") }
     GROUP BY ?test ?label ?description ?mechanism

-Where, in this query, the text {id of assertion to look up} is a placeholder to replace with the id of the instance of the `bdqffdq:Assertion` to look up.
+Where, in this query, the text {id of assertion to look up} is a placeholder to replace with the id of the instance of the `bdqffdq:Response` to look up.

 ##### 2.2.6.1 Properties that should be one-to-one (normative)